 1 cup graham crumbs

 A little butter

 Mix together ¼ cup sugar, the graham crumbs and butter.
 Press into bottom of an 8"x8” pan, saving a few crumbs for top.
 Mix JELL-O powder and boiling water.
 Cool slightly.
 Add the lemon juice, rind and ¼ cup sugar.
 Cool in refrigerator until syrupy.
 Beat can of Carnation milk.
 Beat again and add the JELL-O mixture.
-Combine beating until stiff.
+Continue beating until stiff.
 Pour over crumb crust and sprinkle with reserved crumbs.